 column_id="id", column_sort="time", column_kind="kind", column_value="value"

 Input Option 3.
 Dictionary of flat DataFrames¶

-Instead of passing a DataFrame which must be split up by its different kinds by tsfresh, you can also give a dictionary mapping from the kind as string to a DataFrame containing only the time series data of that kind.
+Instead of passing a DataFrame which must be split up by its different kinds, you can also give a dictionary mapping from the kind as string to a DataFrame containing only the time series data of that kind.
 So essentially you are using a singular DataFrame for each kind of time series.

 The data from the example can be split into two DataFrames resulting in the following dictionary

 id time value A t1 x(A, t1) A t2 x(A, t2) A t3 x(A, t3) B t1 x(B, t1) B t2 x(B, t2) B t3 x(B, t3)

 id time value A t1 y(A, t1) A t2 y(A, t2) A t3 y(A, t3) B t1 y(B, t1) B t2 y(B, t2) B t3 y(B, t3)

 tsfresh would be passed this dictionary and the following arguments

 In this case we do not need to specify the kind column as the kind is the respective dictionary key.